 It sold a couple hundred copies through various distributors at $2 each, and I felt pretty successful as a writer.

 The next ones all flopped, mostly because I tried to write about my daily life.

-Portland dominated zine culture in the early 2000s, and if you were from Portland, you could write about your bus trip across the state or your crush on the vegan barista or your critique of consumer society.
+Portland dominated zine culture in the early 2000s, and if you were from Portland, you could write about your bus trip across the state or your crush on the local vegan barista or your critique of consumer society.

 If you were from Phoenix, apparently nobody cared.

 Soon I was on my way to Spain, and my career in zines came to an end…

 Teenage angst hasn’t paid off well

 A year or so after moving abroad, once I was settled in, I started to write a novel about my teen angst.